kasukur/codedeploy/README.md

 1. Navigate to `EC2` > `Instances` > Click `Launch Intances`
 2. Enter Name as `MyCodePipelineDemo`
 3. Select `Amazon Linux 2 AMI1` and Instance Type `t2.micro Free tier eligible`
 4. You could create a key pair or choose Proceed without a key pair.
-Creating a key pair would allow to logon to the EC2 instance and check the application.
+Creating a key pair would allow you to logon to the EC2 instance and check the application.
 5. Select `Allow SSH traffic from My IP` and `Allow HTTP traffic from the internet`
 6. Click `Advanced Details` > Select `EC2InstanceRole` under `IAM instance profile` and enter the following in the `user data` and click `Launch Instance`